flet-dev/examples/python/apps/controls-gallery/README.md

 2. Replace `ft.Column()` with the control you want to display.

+Note: Controls Gallery is an [async app](https://flet.dev/docs/guides/python/async-apps).
+If an event handler calls any async methods such as `update_async`, it should be `async` as well.

 Submit Pull Request (PR) with your changes.

 When the contribution is tested by Flet team/community a new Flet Controls Gallery release will be published.